Tuesday, August 27, 2024

 We weren't the only walk-on passengers, but were the main group

-Our first stop was at the Standing Stones of Stromness.
+Our first stop was at the Standing Stones of Stenness.
 These monolith stones are very old, predating Stonehenge even.
-Unlike Stonehenge, tourists are allowed free access to the Stromness stones.
+Unlike Stonehenge, tourists are allowed free access to the Stenness stones.
+There is some controversy about the stones.

 Larger than they look from a distance

-After the visit to Stromness we stopped at the Skara Brae site.
+After the visit to Stenness we stopped at the Skara Brae site.
 More ancient history, well described in the 4-minute video in this link:

 <Skara Brae history link>